mettinger/slotmachine-ethereum/README.md

 Tips and instructions for creating your custom slot machine contract:

-1. Modify THE section at the beginning of the contract marked off as "START MACHINE DEFINITION" AND "END MACHINE DEFINITION".
+1. Modify the section at the beginning of the contract marked off as "START MACHINE DEFINITION" AND "END MACHINE DEFINITION".
 The essential elements to define are:
   * The number of reels on your machine: numReel.
   * The maximum payout multiplier: maxMultiplier.
   * The makeMachine function which defines the reels, symbols and probabilities.